0x7FFFFFFFFFFFFFFF/sql-docs/docs/database-engine/configure-windows/adr-cleaner-retry-timeout-configuration-option.md

 The cleaner is single threaded in [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)].
 In [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)], the cleaner is single-threaded by default, but can be made multi-threaded by configuring the `ADR Cleaner Thread Count` server configuration.

 If the cleaner is single-threaded, it can only work on one database at a time.
-If the instance has more than one database with ADR enabled, don't increase the timeout to a large value.
+If the instance has more than one database with ADR enabled, don't increase the time-out to a large value.
 Doing so could delay cleanup on one database while the retry is happening on another database.

 ::: moniker range="= sql-server-linux-ver15 || = sql-server-ver15"